-Agriculture is one of the most important industries in Texas and the United States.
+Agriculture is an important economic sector in Texas and the United States.
 Many businesses, financial institutions and individuals are involved in providing supplies, credit and services to farmers and ranchers in processing and marketing commodities.

 With increasing demand for food and fiber worldwide, and because of the importance of agricultural exports to the U.S. trade balance, agriculture is destined to play an even greater role in the future.